 If you will no longer be residing in a residence hall, you will need to change your address so that you continue to receive your mail.
 You may do so either by visiting your local post office or usps.com.
 Please note that Residence Life does not automatically forward mail, nor do we forward mail to off-campus locations.
+Any mail delivered to a residence hall for a person who does not live in that hall will be returned to the sender.

 All packages (or mail exceeding the size of your residence hall mail box) sent by UPS, FEDEX, USPS, or any other carrier to students in residence will be delivered to The Postal and Package Center (PPC) located in the Memorial Union.
 An e-mail will be sent to the resident student, alerting them that a package is available for pickup.
 The PPC's hours are 8:30am - 4:30pm, Monday - Friday.
 A photo ID (mobile/physical MaineCard, driver's license, etc.) of the addressee will be required when the resident student picks up a package.
 Please note: it is not uncommon for UPS, FedEx, or the shipper to send a delivery notification.
-This means your package has arrived in Orono, not necessarily to the PPC.
+This means your package has arrived in Orono, not necessarily at the PPC.
 Your package will not be available until you receive the email from the PPC.